-Forgiveness helps you heal!
+Forgiveness helps you improve your health!

 Have you ever downed an entire package of chips, crackers, or cookies?
 Ate pizza or cake until you felt sick?
 Drank more coffee or wine than your body wanted?